cleancoindev/anchor-notebooks/README.md

 These notes describe the graphql query and calculation logic of the anchor webapp as jupyter notebook.

+> ⚠️ This project will be updated gradually whenever I have time.
+If there is anything you want to update first, please write it in Issue.

 ## Common

 - [Token balances](./balance.ipynb)